sophgo/bootloader-riscv/release-note/sg2042_release_note.md

     > Signed-off-by: Jianhang Wu &lt;jianhang.wu@sophgo.com&gt;

 + Add secure boot function in zsbl. (@Jianhang Wu in [4d639fee26b4995](https://github.com/sophgo/zsbl/commit/4d639fee26b4995) at 2025-03-18 08:09:29)
-    > The PKA driver has been added, supporting both ‌RSA (SHA256)‌ and ‌SM2 (SM3)‌ signature verification algorithms.
+    > The PKA driver has been added, supporting both ‌RSA (SHA256)�? and ‌SM2 (SM3)�? signature verification algorithms.
-    > If the secure boot option is enabled in the efuse configuration, the original boot files must be augmented with ‌additional signature files and public keys‌.
+    > If the secure boot option is enabled in the efuse configuration, the original boot files must be augmented with ‌additional signature files and public keys�?.
     > Signed-off-by: Jianhang Wu &lt;jianhang.wu@sophgo.comn&gt;

 + riscv: conf: modify processor name (@Jingyu Li in [af8a0c2936926a3](https://github.com/sophgo/zsbl/commit/af8a0c2936926a3) at 2025-03-15 08:08:53)